rramirezii/SeniorLink/README.md

 * For Database access, please migrate the dump file.
     * Create first a user in your mysql with name "senior_link_admin" @ "localhost"
     * Password is "Senior1234*"
     * In migrating the database use the following command:
+        1. First time migrating:    php artisan migrate:install
-        1. php artisan migrate:fresh
+        2. Resetting the migration: php artisan migrate:fresh
-        2. php artisan db:seed
+        3. Feed the seeds:          php artisan db:seed

 # Lumen PHP Framework